darth-cheney/JPEG-Recover/README.md

 JPEG-Recover
 ============

-A Python script for recovering JPEGS from a raw image of a damaged/malformatted memory card
+A Python script for recovering JPEGS from a raw image of a damaged/malformatted/accidentally erased memory card